 By Nava (Chloe) Gross

 The museum without walls; Gyeongju is the ancient capital of the Silla Dynasty in Korea.
-The extensive city’s filled with parks, historic sites, and grand temples.
+One of the prettiest city, it’s filled with parks, historic sites, and grand temples.
 It’s a superb place to go for young couples who are looking for a romantic getaway.

 Or a group of friends, a family, or solo travelers are going to South Korea.
 In downtown Gyeongju, you’ll find everything within walking distance.
 This becomes of the most beautiful cities in the world during the cherry blossom season: every April or the autumn foliage towards the end of October (especially, with the best quotes about October).

 The best things to do in Gyeongju are visiting the stunning Tumuli Park, Cheomseongdae Observatory, and its surrounding park, Anpji Pond and Bulguksa Temple.